 Research finds minority-owned businesses were disproportionately affected by lockdowns

-As states are reopening, and are not facing a substantial “surge” in Covid-19 cases, nor deaths, we are now forced to review the damage that the lockdown has caused on so many people’s livelihoods.
-Businesses have been forced to close with no hopes of reopening, many others have lost so much potential revenue and customers that they are bound to be set back for a long time.
+A lot of damage has been done in the name of stopping the spread of COVID-19.
+Businesses have been forced to close with no hopes of reopening, and many others have lost so much potential revenue and customers that they are bound to be set back for a long time.

-Worse still, these losses are being disproportionately felt by the minority groups, most of whose businesses were deemed non-essential and forced to close.
+Even worse still, these losses are being disproportionately felt by minority groups.

 African-American businesses were hit especially hard experiencing a 41 percent drop.
 Latinx business owners fell by 32 percent, and Asian business owners dropped by 26 percent.
 Simulations indicate that industry compositions partly placed these groups at a higher risk of losses.
 Immigrant business owners experienced substantial losses of 36 percent.
 Female-owned businesses were also disproportionately hit by 25 percent.
 These findings of early-stage losses to small businesses have important policy implications and may portend longer-term ramifications for job losses and economic inequality.